 In 2019, we formulated a national framework for promoting reconciliation in Somalia together with the Network for Religious and Traditional Peacemakers and 1,104 influencers.
 Somalia’s Council of Ministers ratified the agreement, and it formed an important milestone for reconciliation.

-We also supported the founding of a network of women’s organisations in South West State.
+We also supported the founding of the BAYWAN network of women’s organisations in South West State.
 The network promotes a statute to ensure a quota of 30 per cent for female representation in politics and administrative structures.
 The network comprises 207 women who have completed FCA’s advocacy training.
-FCA has also worked actively with the formation of district councils that promote the participation of women, youth and other marginalised groups in decision-making.
+FCA has also worked actively with the formation of district councils that promote the participation of women, youth and other marginalised groups in decision-making and the results have been promising so far.

 At the end of 2019, 5.2 million people in Somalia needed humanitarian assistance due to conflict, internal displacement, floods and drought.
 Through education, we supported 4,259 children and youth in refugee camps in Baidoa town who fled extreme weather conditions and conflict in their home regions.
 The support included the salaries of 58 teachers.